Xerve/ariette/README.md

 It is the testing framework that comes bundled with Ariette

 ### `/aritette`
-The source code for the Arifette framework
+The source code for the Ariette framework

 ### `/scripts`
 Build scripts and other fun stuff.